jest-community/snapshot-diff/README.md

 ## Snapshot serializer

-By default jest adds extra quotes around strings so it makes diff snapshots of objects too noisy.
+By default Jest adds extra quotes around strings so it makes diff snapshots of objects too noisy.

-To fix this - you can add custom serializer to you test file:
+To fix this – `snapshot-diff` comes with custom serializer, which you can add directly in your tests or in `setupFiles` script:

 ```js
 const snapshotDiff = require('snapshot-diff');